 Regular communication of compliance issues is a fundamental component of the compliance management system.
 It is important to increase awareness amongst employees of the relevant issues, thereby strengthening the corporate compliance culture.
-Various communication channels are used, for example the intranet, staff newsletter or regular training events.
+Various communication channels are used such as the intranet, staff newsletter or regular training events.

-CF "monitoring" refers to identifying and performing risk-based monitoring activities for each compliance topic as well as to the establishment of a process for tracking and escalating gaps.
+Monitoring tasks refers to identifying and performing risk-based monitoring activities for compliance topics as well as to the establishment of a process for tracking and escalating gaps.
 Furthermore, it refers to the follow-up on weak compliance controls (results of compliance risk assessment) and the implementation of necessary structural improvement measures.